st01c/live-coded/README.md

-# live-coded

-code saves from various jams – currently mostly in Sonic Pi.
+# coded live and otherwise in Sonic Pi